-Drying of shallow domestic wells was determined to be the most urgent and significant undesirable result from chronic declines in groundwater levels in the Benton, Hammil, and Chalfant valleys.
-A well vulnerability assessment was performed for 189 domestic wells in the management area using the limited amount and types of publically available data (Appendix 11).
+A well vulnerability assessment was performed for 189 domestic wells in the management area using the limited amount and types of publicly available data (Appendix 11).
 This is a large sample set, but the total number of domestic wells in the three valleys is not accurately known.
 The analysis suggested that water levels in approximately 8 (4%) wells potentially are deep enough to prevent the wells from producing presently, but all 8 of these wells are over 50 years old.
-Because no wells in the Tri-Valley area have been reported going dry, it is possible that these older wells are no longer the primary water supply for the property.
+Because no wells in the Tri-Valley area have been reported going dry (two well owners reported replacing wells in the outreach survey but the reason was not certain), it is possible that these older wells are no longer the primary water supply for the property.
 If the present rate of water level declines of 0.5-2.0 ft/yr (Section 2.2.2) persist and are representative for all areas within the three valleys, approximately 11 (6%) wells could experience problems by 2025 and 16 (8%) by 2040 (both values include the 8 wells that may currently be dry).
 There is significant uncertainty in the domestic well vulnerability assessment due to the assumptions required, but few domestic wells appear to be at immediate risk of going dry due to declining water levels, and the number remains small if declines continue for 5 years (Appendix 11).
+The number of vulnerable wells increases within the planning horizon if the declines are not arrested.
+After 2007 impacts to domestic well owners could be significant and unreasonable or if less severe impacts to wells (e.g. pump repair or increased electical cost) are also considered undesirable.